6 Ways To Manage Moderate To Severe Childhood Asthma | MyAsthmaTeam

 Asthma Treatments

-The two main treatments for the management of asthma are inhaled corticosteroids, which control symptoms long term, and quick-relief inhaled bronchodilators used to treat acute (sudden) asthma attacks.
-Additional treatments may be added to inhaled corticosteroid treatment for more severe asthma, including:
+There are two main treatments for managing asthma — inhaled corticosteroids, which control symptoms long term, and quick-relief inhaled bronchodilators, used to treat acute (sudden) asthma attacks.

 • Long-acting bronchodilators